 For those wondering , is affiliate marketing the same as network marketing – the short answer is NO. In fact, they are worlds apart; so good thing you asked.
 Knowing the difference is very important in determining which path you go down, especially when embarking on the journey of going into business for yourself.

-Here we’ll not only be discussing what the main difference between affiliate marketing and network marketing are, but which is actually the better business model as far as earning potential.
+Here we’ll not only be discussing what the main PROS and CONS of affiliate marketing and network marketing are, but which is actually the better business model as far as earning potential.
 When you begin looking into starting a business that you can run from home, you’ll find so many supposed business opportunities, ideas, and offers that it is dizzying.
 Cutting through the clutter of misinformation can prove difficult.

 The sad part is that, weather online or offline, most of these so-called “opportunities” are not legit and end-up scamming those that just want to make an honest living.
 Today my hope is to clarify as much as possible while getting you on a clear cut path to creating your own work at home business w/out any setbacks.